-- Smoking in the library or on the library grounds, except in designated areas.
+- Possessing or consuming alcohol or smoking, including e-cigarettes, in the library or on the library grounds.

 C. POLICY VIOLATIONS

 Violators of this policy may be subject to exclusion from library buildings and grounds and may lose library privileges.
 Violations of law will be referred to local law enforcement when necessary.
 Criminal behavior will be prosecuted under the law.